 The Confluent Telemetry Reporter is a plugin that runs inside each Confluent Platform service to push metadata about the service to Confluent.
 Telemetry Reporter enables product features based on the metadata, like Health+.
 Data is sent over HTTP using an encrypted connection.

 Telemetry is disabled by default in CFK.
 You can enable and configure it globally at the CFK level.

 When you globally enable Telemetry, you have an option to disable for specific Confluent Platform components.

 Each Confluent Platform component CR provides the status condition, in

 For more information and supported settings for Telemetry Reporter, see Confluent Telemetry Reporter.

-For a list of metrics that are collected for Health+, see Telemetry Reporter Metrics.
+For a list of the metrics that are collected for Health+, see Telemetry Reporter Metrics.

 Globally configure Telemetry¶

-The Telemetry Reporter settings are in the CFK values file and managed globally for all Confluent Platform components:
+To globally configure the Telemetry Reporter settings for all Confluent Platform components: